AruniRC/resnet-face-pytorch/README.md

 * Install the dependencies using conda: `conda install scipy Pillow tqdm scikit-learn scikit-image numpy matplotlib ipython pyyaml`.

-### Dataset
+### Dataset preparation

-After downloading the UMDFaces dataset (3 batches of still images), the images need to be cropped into train and val folders.
+After downloading the UMDFaces dataset (3 batches of _still_ images), the images need to be cropped into 'train' and 'val' folders.
 The following shell command does this for each batch in parallel.
 `for i in {0..2}; python umd-face/run_crop_face -b $i &; done`

+TODO - parallellize this.
+Takes almost a day.

 ### Usage - TODO